The importance of the olive varieties

 This is the typical oil of the Castro del Rio area and the tree where it comes from has a trunk that grows in an anarchic way which makes the harvest a bit challenging, but the result makes every effort worthy.
 It takes its name from its curved pointed tip.

 Picudo oil is aromatic, light in colour, and has dense consistency.
-It is characterized by its green fruity flavor with green apple and olive leaf notes.
+It is characterised by its green fruity flavour with green apple and olive leaf notes.

 KORONEIKI